Legal Epidemiology

 About our work

-The LRC supports development and implementation of laws and policies that improve public health and address health inequities by helping researchers, policymakers, and advocates create the evidence base for such efforts.
-Legal epidemiology is a transdisciplinary research model that blends scientific methods and traditional legal research and analysis.
-It is a powerful tool for enabling outcomes research on the efficacy of specific legal interventions and the impact of laws and legal practices on health outcomes.
-LRC’s legal epidemiologists routinely conduct and support legal mapping studies to identify, characterize, and compare public health laws across jurisdictions to facilitate outcomes and policy evaluation research, as well as evidence-based policymaking and advocacy.
-LRC produces 50-state surveys of laws, environmental scans, and legislative and regulatory datasets.
+The LRC advances laws and policies that improve public health and reduce health inequities by supporting researchers, policymakers, and advocates in building the evidence base for such efforts.
+Using legal epidemiology—a transdisciplinary approach combining scientific methods with legal research—the LRC enables research on the effectiveness of legal interventions and their impact on health outcomes.
+Our legal epidemiologists conduct legal mapping studies to compare public health laws across jurisdictions, supporting policy evaluation, evidence-based policymaking, and advocacy.
+The LRC also produces nationwide law surveys, environmental scans, and legislative and regulatory datasets.